 - After performing the ROM backup, return to the TWRP main menu and tap the Wipe button and select Advanced Wipe.
 Then select Dalvik Cache, System, Data, and Cache.
 Now swipe right the confirm button to proceed.

-- Once backup completes, go back to the TWRP main menu or home screen again and tap on Install option.
+- Once the backup completes, go back to the TWRP main menu or home screen again and tap on Install option.
 Navigate to the ROM file and select it.

 - Swipe the confirmation button to proceed with the installation.
 The ROM will be installed.